 Coaching helps one party in conflict resolve conflict personally.
 This service resembles biblical counseling with distinctive education features.

 Interventions are for larger groups of parties within an organization who are professionally connected.
-This type can include coaching, mediation, case management, training and education, consulting, and culture assessment.
+This type can include coaching, mediation, training and education, consulting, and culture assessment.

 Case Management is the vital glue that brings conciliations together.
-It includes administration, logistics coordination to ensure the event happens in a timely and well-coordinated manner, and client coaching to prepare for the conciliation event.
+It includes administration services, logistics coordination to ensure the event happens in a timely and well-coordinated manner, and client coaching to prepare for the conciliation event.

-For all four types of conciliation events, we begin with requiring all parties to read or listen to either The Peacemaker by Ken Sande or Resolving Everyday Conflict by Ken Sande and Kevin Johnson.
+For all four types of conciliation events, all parties are required to read or listen to either The Peacemaker by Ken Sande or Resolving Everyday Conflict by Ken Sande and Kevin Johnson.
 These books provide crucial foundations in concepts and vocabulary used in conciliations.

 Maxx’s public sector career coupled with his graduate education makes him uniquely skilled to analyze, design, implement, and empower performance systems for organizations of any size who wish to promote a culture of peace.
 Synergistic specialties include:

 Administration – streamlining filing systems and access pathways.